-To finance the housing development, the proposed Project will return to the Board for recommendation of an award of \$7,000,000 in American Rescue Plan Act Enabled funding (County Funds), as well as 50 Section 8 Project-Based Vouchers from LACDA's Notice of Funding Availability Round 28.
+To finance the housing development, LACDA will return the proposed Project to the Board for recommendation of an award of \$7,000,000 in American Rescue Plan Act (ARPA) enabled funding (County Funds), as well as 50 Section 8 Project-Based Vouchers from LACDA's Notice of Funding Availability Round 28.
+Your Board approved the ARPA enabled funding in the Phase One Spending Plan, which set aside \$40,000,000 for new private sector affordable housing development.
 The proposed Project is also pursuing additional financing from the State of California's Low-Income Housing Tax Credit Program and a conventional loan from a commercial bank (see enclosure B for funding allocations).